From the Historic Centre of Ceský Krumlov World Heritage inscription:

 The Cesky Krumlov Castle is the heart and most focal point of the Historic Center of Cesky Krumlov.
 This castle is unusually large for such a small town, which also explains why it is a notable landmark.
 Within this castle is a large complex that includes a large rococo garden, extensive bridge, and the castle itself.
 The castle itself has many different elements that incorporate various style elements during different time periods.
 This castle is living proof of how the town has undergone major transformations over a period of several centuries.

-The Church of St. Vitus is a Gothic church, which is also one of the most notable landmarks and tourist attractions in Czech Republic.
+The Church of St. Vitus is a Gothic church, which is also one of the most notable landmarks and tourist attractions in the Czech Republic.
 This church is located inside the Cesky Krumlov Castle.

 How to Get Here

 There are several ways to travel to Cesky Krumlov and visit the town’s historic center.
 The first option is to travel via bus.
 From the Historic Center of Prague, you can take the public bus to Cesky Krumlov.
 There are two bus trips that travel from Prague to Cesky Krumlov daily.
 Some bus companies even run up to eight buses per day.

 The Czech Railways is another option.
 Take a train ride via the Prague Hlavni Nadrazi train station.
 The train leaves every two hours and the entire trip will last for nearly three-and-a-half hours.

 View the complete list of UNESCO World Heritage Sites in Czech Republic.